SHAKyMLRepo/Project2/README.md

 **Objective**: The primary objective of this project is to build a robust Face Mask Detection model using Convolutional Neural Network techniques.
 The model aims to analyze images and determine whether the person in the image is wearing a face mask.

+## Running the Code
+<p>Due to data limits on my Github account, I cannot upload the code to allow direct running.
+If you are interested however you can clone this repository and download the dataset from the link below to enable direct running of all code</p>

 ## Key Components

 ### Data Sourcing